Education Research Current Organisation and Cooperation NL

 • Satisfactory academic progress

 AIl students with a residence permit for study purposes need to obtain at least 50% of their yearly ECTS in order to keep the right of their residence permit for the next academic year.
-This is also known as MOMI requirement.
+This is also known as the MOMI requirement.
 A normal study load is 60 ECTS per year, which means you have to obtain at least 30 ECTS per year.
-If you started your programme in February, then you need to obtain 15 ECTS, unless you started a Pre-Master programme in February, in which case you need to obtain 100% of your credits.
+If you started your programme in February, then you need to obtain 15 ECTS, unless you started a pre-master programme in February, in which case you need to obtain 100% of your credits.

 • illness